 Stinking Toe thrives in full sun.
 For optimal growth, the tree prefers regular water, although some drought tolerance is possible.
 This plant can be grown in USDA Zone 9-11.

 The plant produces fruit when mature.
 The fruit is eagerly sought out by wildlife and is also edible by humans.
 It has many health benefits attributed to it, such as reduced inflammation and improved digestion.
 A mature Stinking Toe can produce between 20 and 40 fruits per season.

-Plant has "Stinking Toe" name because its seedpods look like big, fat toes and are said to smell like smelly feet or toes.
-The fruit is however very delicious.
-The pulp of Stinking Toe is sweet tasting and eaten fresh or made into a beverage.
-Plant has also many uses in folk medicine from alleviating headaches to treating gout.
+The plant derives its name "Stinking Toe" because its seedpods look like big, fat toes and are said to smell like smelly feet or toes.
+Despite the name, the fruit is delicious, and the pulp of Stinking Toe is sweet-tasting and can be eaten fresh or made into a beverage.
+The plant also has many uses in folk medicine, ranging from alleviating headaches to treating gout.

 The white flowers are pollinated by bats.
 Moreover, the plant produces usable copal resins, mostly underground and at the base of the tree.
 The orange sticky gum of the plant converts to amber, but this process takes millions of years.
 As a result, this forms a hard polymer that is resistant to natural decay processes.